asm2212/asm2212/README.md

 <h1><a>A LITTLE ABOUT ME 😎💻<a></h1>
-<p dir="auto">Hi, I’m Oualid Elhadim, a Full-Stack Software Engineer with a focus on backend development.
-I’m passionate about cybersecurity.
-I build scalable, dynamic applications using Python, JavaScript, Flask, NodeJS, SQL...
+<p dir="auto">Hi, I’m Asmare Admasu, a Full-Stack Software Engineer .
+I build scalable, dynamic applications using Flutter, TypeScript, Go, NodeJS, Next...
-I’m also interested in IoT and robotics, where I work with technologies like Arduino, ESP32, ESP8266, and Digispark.
 I am constantly enhancing my expertise and am always open to collaborating on meaningful and impactful projects.
 </p></h1>